SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 If you use the web application you will get a file containing all reference sgRNA-insert pairs in a fasta file.
 This file is important in the later steps of the data processing.

+### 2. Trimming and filtering of sequencing reads using cutadapt

 #### Note